katsut/typetalk-awslogs/README.md

-# Serverless Template for Golang
+# Send AWS CloudWatch Logs to Typetalk

 This repository contains template for creating serverless services written in Golang.